-General Property and Liabilities: The district is a member of the Washington Schools Risk Management Pool.
+The district is a member of the Washington Schools Risk Management Pool (Pool).
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The Pool was formed in 1986 when educational service districts and school districts in the state of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Over 80 school and educational service districts have joined the Pool.
+The Pool was formed in 1986 when educational service districts and school districts in the state of Washington joined together by signing the Cooperative Risk Management Pool Account Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+Over 90 school and educational service districts have joined the Pool.

-The Pool allows members to jointly purchase insurance coverage, establish a plan of selfinsurance, and provide related services, such as risk management.
-The Pool provides the following coverages for its members: property, liability, vehicle, public official liability, crime, employment practices, machinery breakdown and network security.
+The Pool allows members to jointly purchase insurance coverage, establish a plan of self-insurance, and provide related services, such as risk management.
+The Pool provides the following coverages for its members: property, liability, vehicle, public official liability, crime, employment practices, machinery breakdown, and network security.

 Members make an annual contribution to fund the Pool.
 The Pool acquires reinsurance from unrelated underwriters that are subject to a per-occurrence self-insured retention of \$1 million.
 Members are responsible for varied deductibles for both liability and property claims.
 Insurance carriers cover losses over \$1 million to the maximum limits of each policy.
 Since the Pool is a cooperative program, there is a joint liability among the participating members.
 Members contract to remain in the Pool for a minimum of three years and must give notice two and one half years before terminating participation.

-The Interlocal Governmental Agreement is renewed automatically each year after the initial three-year period.
-Even after termination, a member is still responsible for contributions to the Pool for any unresolved, unreported, and inprocess claims for the period they were a signatory to the Interlocal Governmental Agreement if the assets of the Pool were exhausted.
+The Cooperative Risk Management Pool Account Agreement is renewed automatically each year after the initial three-year period.
+Even after termination, a member is still responsible for contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Cooperative Risk Management Pool Account Agreement if the assets of the Pool were exhausted.